Business & Humanities Graduates

 Sport and Exercise (Rugby)

-I learned so much at Institute of Technology Carlow, including coaching development to IRFU Stage 3.
+I learned so much at SETU Carlow (Formerly IT Carlow), including coaching development to IRFU Stage 3.
 I was surrounded by a professional environment from day one.
 When not taking part in my academic studies, I won three All-Ireland rugby medals - one as captain of the team.
 On qualifying, I became the Clubs and Societies intern in the college which gave me a much better understanding of the management side of rugby such as planning buses, meals and physios etc.

-Since leaving Institute of Technology Carlow, I have become the Club Community Rugby Officer for both West Offaly Lions and Wexford Wanderers.
+Since leaving Carlow, I have become the Club Community Rugby Officer for both West Offaly Lions and Wexford Wanderers.
 I handle the screening and coaching of youth players entering the Leinster System.
-This year I was appointed coach of the Institute of Technology Carlow men’s team.
+This year I was appointed coach of the SETU Carlow (Formerly IT Carlow) men’s team.

 Professional Social Care